How to Become Certified for ACA Marketplace Sales with Federally Facilitated Marketplace (FFM) Training

 • Select the role of Only an Individual Marketplace Agent Broker

 The other available options are Only a SHOP Marketplace Agent Broker, Both an Individual and SHOP Marketplace Agent Broker, and Not an Agent Broker.
 To sell to individuals, you only need to worry about the first selection.
 This will personalize the fields you’ll fill out to be specific to the type of agent you are.
-Make sure you have your NPN handy, as just with Medicare sales — this will be used to verify your identity and certification status as a Marketplace agent.
+Make sure you have your NPN handy — as with Medicare sales — this will be used to verify your identity and certification status as a marketplace agent.

 Once your profile is complete, navigate back to the CMS Enterprise Portal, go to Marketplace Training – Agent Broker and select MLMS Training, where you will enroll in and complete the training you’ve previously chosen.